greenorbitspace/web/src/content/blog/world-space-forum-2024.md

 name: Insights from the World Space Forum 2024
 ---

-The United Nations World Space Forum 2024, held from 3-5 December in Bonn, Germany, provides an essential platform for discussing the integration of sustainability into space activities.
-This year’s theme, Sustainable Space for Sustainability on Earth, underscores the importance of space technologies in addressing global challenges such as climate change, resource management, and socio-economic inequality.

-# Insights from the World Space Forum 2024

 ## The Importance of Stakeholder Engagement in Advancing Sustainable Space Practices

 The United Nations World Space Forum 2024, held from 3-5 December in Bonn, Germany, is a crucial platform for exploring how sustainability can be integrated into space activities.
 This year’s theme, Sustainable Space for Sustainability on Earth, highlights the role of space technologies in addressing pressing global issues like climate change, resource management, and socio-economic inequality.